nathan815/drone-competition/README.md

 On Windows, there is the Chocolatey (choco) package manager which is similar to Homebrew but it will be a little different.

+Copy .env.example to .env (`cp .env.example .env`) and then fill out database credentials in .env file.

 Install the python dependencies using pipenv:

     pipenv install